bddjr/nginx-proxy-docs-for-mcsm/english/http-merge-ports.md

 # Configure HTTP reverse proxy and merge Web and Daemon ports

 > The merge port is usually only used if the Web panel and Daemon are on the same host.
-> This article is based on the modification of [Configure HTTP reverse proxy](http.md)
 > If you only need HTTPS reverse proxy and merge ports, please refer to [Configure HTTPS reverse proxy and merge ports](https-merge-ports.md)
 > This article was not written by an official developer of MCSManager.
 > ⚠ HTTP is a plaintext transmission, not secure!